Robert C. Crane

 Robert Clark Crane (September 25, 1920 – April 24, 1962) was an American newspaper publisher and Republican Party politician from New Jersey.
 He served as a New Jersey State Senator from 1956 until his resignation in 1962 for health reasons.
 He died of cancer at the age of 41.

 Early years

 Crane was born in Pittsburgh, Pennsylvania, the son of Frederick L. and Gwendolyn (Kershner) Crane.
 Both his father and his grandfather Augustus S. Crane were publishers of the Elizabeth Daily Journal in Elizabeth, New Jersey.
-After graduating from the Pingry School in Elizabeth, Crane attended Dartmouth College, graduating in 1941.
+After graduating from the Pingry School in Elizabeth, Crane attended Dartmouth College, graduating in 1942.
 After graduation he became a copy boy at the Journal.

 Crane married Francis Hyde Adams on November 22, 1942.
-They had three children: Geoffrey, Jonathon, and Deborah.
+They had three children: Geoffrey, Jonathan, and Deborah.

 Military service

 During World War II he served in the Quartermaster Corps of the United States Army in North Africa, Italy, and Germany, rising to the rank of captain and receiving the Bronze Star Medal.